-The growing opioid epidemic in New Jersey is one of the most serious public health crises facing our communities.
-This epidemic is destroying lives and devastating families and communities.
+The growing opioid epidemic in New Jersey is a serious public health threat to our residents.
+It is destroying lives and devastating families and communities.
 In 2016, New Jersey lost 1,901 of our neighbors to the opioid epidemic.
-And since 2014, New Jersey’s death rate from opioid overdose has increased by 16.4 percent and overdose rates have only increased since the beginning of the pandemic.
+And since 2014, New Jersey’s death rate from opioid overdoses has increased by 16.4 percent and overdose rates have only increased since the beginning of the pandemic.

 Ending the opioid epidemic and fighting the abuse of prescription drugs will require leaders from government, law enforcement, medicine, and our communities to work together to find solutions.
-In Congress, I will do everything I can to find meaningful solutions to this crisis.
+In Congress, I will continue to do everything that I can to find meaningful solutions to this crisis.